-For example, if you hope to go into medicine, most medical schools will ask for A/A* GCSEs especially in sciences and A/A* at A2 in chemistry and biology plus one other A2 and an AS in an additional subject.
+For example, if you hope to go into medicine, most medical schools will ask for A/A* (Grade 8/9 for new GCSES) GCSEs especially in sciences and A/A* at A level in chemistry and biology plus one other A level.
 You will also need to take an admissions test (such as a BMAT) and they will expect you to have gained some relevant work experience during your A level studies.

 To find out exactly what is needed, use the Universities and Colleges Admissions Service (UCAS) website: www.ucas.com.
 You can then find out exactly what each course requires.

-For further help, speak to your head of sixth at school, your adviser or phone/email university admission departments to ask their advice.
+For further help, speak to your head of sixth at school, your adviser or contact university admission departments to ask their advice.